Say it under oath, asshole

 Bolton is trying to publish a book, prior to Election Day, that details why Trump is a bad president.
 That earns him support from Trump’s critics.
 Bolton is indeed a kind of whistleblower.
 But he might be the least courageous one in American history.
 The Times calls him a “complicated, controversial figure.”
 Not really.
 He’s a jerk promoting himself—one who waited far too long to tell the truth.

-Last fall, patriotic civil servants—including former Bolton subordinates Fiona Hill and Alexander Vindman and former US ambassadors to Ukraine Marie Yovanovitch and William Taylor—risked their careers and endured slander to testify truthfully about Trump’s efforts to corrupt US foreign policy for his personal benefit.
+Last fall, patriotic civil servants—including former Bolton subordinates Fiona Hill and Alexander Vindman and former US ambassadors to Ukraine Marie Yovanovitch and William Taylor—risked their careers and endured slander to testify truthfully about Trump’s efforts to corrupt US foreign policy.
 The witnesses testified in the House Ways and Means hearing room.
 That was the “the room where it happened.”
 Bolton didn’t show up.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.